viviag/protutils/README.md

 Protein utilities

 These are differently conjuncted tools for docking procedure automation.
-They are written under Linux and for Linux.
-With Turtle I will be able to support Windows automatically but not for now.

  ### Members:
  * Peter Vlasov, PhD, IST Austria, SMTB Alumni - supervising, usability, biological sense.